dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 <allow group="ProjectAdmin">CR</allow>
 ```

-The allowed values are described above.
+The values `CR` etc. are described above.

 The `group` attribute is mandatory.
 It defines the group which the permission is applied to.
-DSP system groups as
+In addition to the DSP
-well as project specific groups are supported.
-A project specific group name has the form `project-shortname:groupname`.
+system groups, project specific groups are supported as well.
+A project specific group name has the form
+`project-shortname:groupname`.
 The available system groups are described above.

 There are no sub-elements allowed for the `<allow>` element.

 ### Example of a permissions section